 I love languages.
 I translate from Japanese to English, primarily picture books and middle grade.

 I am the 2020-2021 Scholar-in-Residence for SCBWI San Francisco/South.
-My focus is on translation of children’s lit.
-I’ll be giving a webinar on March 13th on what we can learn from reanding and writing translations.
+My focus is on children’s lit from around the world.
+I gave a webinar in March 2021 on reading and writing translations.

 I am coordinating new kidlit translator critique groups.
 If you translate children’s lit and are interested in meeting other translators or in joining a critique group, please contact me.